Rocketman-Tech/Self-Service-Email/README.md

+# Migrated to Rocketman Command Center
+We have migrated this bash script to Rocketman Command Center - visit https://github.com/Rocketman-Tech/rcc/wiki/Self-Service-Email for more information.

 # Self Service Email Form
 Allows users to easily create an email through Self Service allowing you to customize the Subject, Recipients, and Body.